vestrel00/contacts-android/docs/accounts/associate-device-local-raw-contacts-to-an-account.md

 - Dissociating RawContact A (setting the SyncColumns' Account name and type to null) from Account X.
   - Partially works with some unwanted-side effects.
   - Dissociates RawContact A from the device but not other devices.
-  - RawContact A is no longer visible in the native Contacts app UNLESS it retains the group membership to at least the default group from an Account.
+  - RawContact A is no longer visible in the AOSP Contacts app UNLESS it retains the group membership to at least the default group from an Account.
   - At this point, RawContact A is a local contact.
 Changes to this local RawContact A will not be synced across devices.